rsksmart/devportal-1.0/Architecture/Resolver.md

 #### addr

 Returns the address associated with an RNS node.
 Using the RSKCHAINID as the default chain.
+Same as calling `chainAddr` with this node and RSK chain id as parameters.

 **Signature**
 ```js